 Collection of Taxes on Remote Sales

-GFOA supports legislation that would allow for the collection of taxes from sales made by remote means (e.g., internet and catalog).
-Congress was close to completing work on this matter in 2013, and the GFOA will work with its state and local government partners to push for passage in 2014.
+GFOA supports legislation that would allow for the collection of taxes from sales made by remote means (e.g., internet and catalog), and will work with its state and local government partners to push for passage this legislation – the Marketplace Fairness Act and the Remote Transactions Parity Act – in 2016.
 However, GFOA will oppose any efforts to include provisions in legislation that would limit the amount of tax that local governments can collect on remote sales as well as oppose mandates for state and local governments to simplify their telecommunication tax structures before being able to collect taxes on remote sales.

 Preemption of State and Local Government Taxes